FredHutch/diy-cromwell-server/README.md

 8. See our [Test Workflow folder](https://github.com/FredHutch/diy-cromwell-server/tree/main/testWorkflows) once your server is up and run through the tests specified in the markdown there.
 > NOTE: For those test workflows that use Docker containers, know that the first time you run them, you may notice that jobs aren't being sent very quickly.
 That is because for our cluster, we need to convert those Docker containers to something that can be run by Singularity.
 The first time a Docker container is used, it must be converted, but in the future Cromwell will used the cached version of the Docker container and jobs will be submitted more quickly.

-## Guidance and Support
-### Monitoring your workflows at Fred Hutch:
-I made a shiny app you can use to monitor your own Cromwell server workflows when you have a Cromwell server running on `gizmo` that can be found [here](https://cromwellapp.fredhutch.org/).
-If you'd like to roll your own, you can find my shiny app code [here](https://github.com/FredHutch/shiny-cromwell).

-### Design Recommendations for WDL workflows at Fred Hutch
-See our [SciWiki page](https://sciwiki.fredhutch.org/compdemos/Cromwell/) on Cromwell for more about guidance for how to start structuring and building your workflows as well as how to share them with others on campus in a findable way.

 ## Cromwell Server Customization